Don Hahn: Later works

 He also produced the Oscar-nominated animated short Lorenzo (2004).

 In 2006, Hahn was interim head of Disney's animation division during its successful merger with Pixar.
 Hahn received his second Academy Award nomination that same year in the category of Best Animated Short for The Little Match Girl, an adaptation of the classic Hans Christian Andersen tale which was originally intended for inclusion in a version of Fantasia.

-Don was Executive Producer for the landmark nature film "Earth" the premiere film project from the Disneynature film label.
+Hahn was Executive Producer for the landmark nature film "Earth" the premiere film project from the Disneynature film label.
 In 2010 he once again served as Executive Producer on “Oceans" the epic documentary on the seas, and 2011's "African Cats" from Disneynature.

 Three of his films have been adapted into stage musicals: Beauty and the Beast, The Lion King and The Hunchback of Notre Dame.
 In all, his films have been nominated for 18 Academy Awards.

 Hahn produced the remake of Tim Burton's Oscar-nominated Frankenweenie.

 At the 2015 D23 Expo, which marked the 20th anniversary of The Lion King, it was announced that a new film titled The Lion Guard: Return of the Roar would be released.
-Hahn was introduced to the crowd, and told them all the history of the Lion King franchise and informed the audience that the new film as well as its follow up series will continue the original film's story, before introducing the executive producer of the new film; Ford Riley.
+Hahn was introduced to the crowd, and told them the history of the Lion King franchise and informed the audience that the new film as well as its follow up series will continue the original film's story, before introducing the executive producer of the new film; Ford Riley.